spacetask/taskhive/README.md

         ───────────────────────────────────────────────────────────────

-        Taskhive is built around the assumption that payments for services online are inherently risky.

-        That's why it utilizes a transparent reputation network so you can decide who you want to do business with, and control just how much trust you are willing to give.
+        Taskhive is built around the assumption that payments for services online are inherently risky -- which is why Taskhive utilizes a transparent reputation network.
+This way, you are in control of how much trust you are willing to give.

-        The task-based payment model limits profitability of fraud and decreases misunderstandings, while simultaneously helping users
-        build reputations faster.
+        The task-based payment model of Taskhive limits profitability of fraud and decreases misunderstandings, while simultaneously helping users build reputations faster.